mateimicu/semantic-faas/README.md

  * [ ] QUEUE invocation
 * [ ] SLA provided by the platform
 * [ ] split info about individuals and ontology/vocabulary (Abox and Tbox)
+* [ ] Link datacenters with locations from wikidata

 #### For Phase III (release 0.3.0):